rmkane/express-ts/README.md

 #### Commands for pnpm

-Here are the commands to
+Here are the available commands:

 - `pnpm install` ~ Install the project dependencies
 - `pnpm dev` ~ Run the TypeScript index file directly using `tsx`